Shalbourne, Wiltshire Cottages

 First Floor (steep stairs, partly open on one side)

-Bathroom with bath, vanity unit and separate shower cubicle and WC.
+Family Bathroom with bath, vanity unit, separate shower cubicle and WC.

 To one side of the cottage is a secluded garden bordered by yew hedging and an attractive brick and flint wall, a real sun-trap and the perfect spot for a barbecue on a summer evening.

-Closer to Shalbourne are the local market towns of Hungerford and Marlborough, both well known for their antique shops and Newbury, offering a wide range of shops and restaurants.
+Close to Shalbourne are the charming, local market towns of Hungerford and Marlborough, both well known for their antique shops, and Newbury, offering a wide range of shops and restaurants.

-Other visitor attractions include Wilton Windmill & the Crofton Beam Engines, the ancient stone circles of Avebury and Stonehenge, the Kennet & Avon Canal (narrow boat trips) and the ancient Savernake Forest.
+Other visitor attractions include Wilton Windmill and the Crofton Beam Engines, the ancient stone circles of Avebury and Stonehenge, the Kennet & Avon Canal (narrow boat trips) and the ancient Savernake Forest.

-London is just over an hour by train from Hungerford (4 miles) and junction 14 of the M4 is approx. 7 miles.
+London is just over an hour by train from Hungerford (four miles) and junction 14 of the M4 is around seven miles away.

 "I chose the scores I chose because we enjoyed staying at the cottage and the village of Shalbourne very much.
 It was also wonderfully warm."Pikal